NerdWalletOSS/dynamorm/docs/usage.rst

 Usage
 =====

-Using Dynamallow is straight forward.
+Using DynamORM is straight forward.
 Simply define your models with some specific meta data to represent the DynamoDB Table structure as well as the document schema.
 You can then use class level methods to query for and get items, represented as instances of the class, as well as class level methods to interact with specific documents in the table.